jtopjian/terraform-provider-sensu/docs/data_sources/sensu_asset.md

 Get information about a Sensu Asset.

-For full documentation on Sensu Hooks, see [here](https://docs.sensu.io/sensu-go/5.0/reference/assets).
+For full documentation on Sensu Asset, see [here](https://docs.sensu.io/sensu-go/latest/reference/assets).

 ## Basic Example